ooaklee/ghatd/docs/product-requirements/timezone-aware-streaks-and-reminders.md

 ## Status

-Accepted for implementation on the `ghatd-x-streak-logic` branch.
+Implemented.
+The requirements below remain the behavioural contract for the Streaker and Reminder packages.

 ## Problem